kipurc/ClientSatApp/bluelist-mobiledata-cordova/platforms/ios/www/components/ibmbluemix/README.md

-Mobile Cloud Services Data JavaScript SDK for IBM Bluemix
+Mobile Cloud Services Core JavaScript SDK for IBM Bluemix
 ===

 This package contains the required native components to interact with the IBM Bluemix Mobile Cloud Services.
 This JavaScript SDK can be used for building Web or Hybrid applications.
 It can also be used inside server-side [Node.js](http://nodejs.org) JavaScript modules.
 The SDK manages all the communication and security integration between the client and with the Mobile Cloud Services in Bluemix.

 When you use Bluemix to create a Mobile Cloud Starter application, BlueMix provisions multiple services under a single application context.
 Your mobile application is given access to the following mobile services: Mobile Application Security, Push, and Mobile Data.

 Version: v1.0.0+20140626-1346